urboifox/bash-conf/README.md

 ## installation

 if using normal vim

 - copy file contents to `.vimrc` file

 if using neovim (preferred)

-- copy the whole file to this directory => `~/.config/nvim/init.vim` for neovim to load it
+- put plugin, plugins, init.vim, lua, coc-config.json in `~/.config/nvim/`
   if its not there create it

+- open `init.vim` and type `:PackerInstall` first to install packer (plugin manager)

-- type `:PlugInstall` to install the plugins
+- then type `:PlugInstall` to install the plugins

-- restart vim/nvim or type source `~/<location of vim file>`
+- restart vim/nvim or type `:source ~/<location of vim file>`

-with the nerd font (cascadia nerd) to recognize nerd tree file icons
+- install the nerd font (cascadia nerd) in your terminal or system to recognize nerd tree file icons

 ## general tips